Explore this Section

 As a mature student, you may have non-traditional entry qualifications.
 At Keele, we accept a wide range of qualifications for entry onto our undergraduate degree courses.
 You can find full information about our admissions policy on our Undergraduate Entry Requirements page and are encouraged to contact our Admissions Team with any queries.

-The Student Welfare Team can offer advice and guidance on a range of different issues that you may face at University, including personal and academic difficulties.
-If you would like to speak to an adviser you can contact them by phone, email or attend one of the daily drop in services.
-For more information you can visit the welfare webpages or email email@example.com.
+The student support team can offer advice and guidance on a range of different issues that you may face at University, including personal and academic difficulties.
+If you would like to speak to an adviser you can contact them by phone, email or live chat.
+For more information email firstname.lastname@example.org.

 Counselling and Mental Health

 University is often a great experience, but it can also bring with it stress and challenge particularly if you are balancing your study with existing commitments.
 The Counselling and Mental Health service can offer you one-to-one support and appointments as well as workshops and group work.

 Disability and Dyslexia Support

 If you have a disability, including specific learning difficulties or mental health and wellbeing issues, the Disability and Dyslexia Support Team can advise on a wide range of support to meet your individual needs.
 It is a good idea to contact the team before you arrive at Keele University to discuss any support you may need and ensure any necessary adjustments can be put in place.

 Keele has its own GP based on the Keele campus.
 Keele Practice serves the whole of the Keele University Campus, Keele village and certain areas in Newcastle.